Skip to main content

 • Meet and get advice from your Tutor (pastoral care teacher) and student buddy

-• Meet other students, including other international students who may be in your classes, and share your concerns or fears
+• Meet other students, including other international students who may be in your classes

-• Get your student card - you will need your student card to open bank accounts, borrow books from the Learning Hub, and more
+• Get your student card – you will need your student card to borrow books from the Learning Hub, and more

 • Become familiar with the location of services you may need to access off campus

 As part of the Orientation process, you will be allocated one or two student ‘buddies’ who will be available to assist you until you know your way around and are familiar with school routines.
-You will also have a designated member of staff (your Tutor) who will oversee your orientation to the School.
+You will also have a designated member of staff, your Head of House and Tutor, who will oversee your orientation to the School.

 Initial ID photos are taken soon after arrival, and ID cards are issued to all students.
 The first ID card is provided free of charge, but replacement cards will incur a small cost.